 OM were lucky the Bruno Genesio's visitors were missing both Alexandre Lacazette and Nabil Fekir through injury, while influential midfielder Maxime Gonalons was serving a suspension.
 Those key absences should have handed Les Phocéens a chance to beat their rivals, but they couldn't quite rise to the challenge as the sides played out a cat-and-mouse goalless draw.

 Marseille coach Franck Passi does have some exciting, but nowhere near enough, talent at his disposal.
 Brazilian youngster Doria is the best player in the defence, while Yohann Pele is solid enough between the sticks.
-Offering balance to the team was the experienced Henri Bedimo at left-back, but with error-prone duo Karim Rekik and Hiroki Sakai also in the back four, danger was never far away.
+Offering balance to the team was the experienced Henri Bedimo at left-back, but with error-prone duo Hiroki Sakai also in the back four, danger was never far away.

 Florian Thauvin, on loan from Newcastle United, has easily been Marseille's best player this season.
 Sought out by his team-mates as often as physically possible in this fixture, the attacking midfielder huffed and puffed for 72 minutes before being replaced by Tottenham loanee N’Jie, but couldn't get passed a well-organised OL back three.